 The action switches back to Kushana and Kurotowa.
 They embark on a daring mission to commandeer ships from the main Torumekian army in hopes of breaking the siege back at Sapata.
 Complications arise when a massive swarm of insects are also heading towards the encampment.
 Kushana decides to take advantage of the situation, using news of the swarm to sow chaos and confusion within the main Torumekian army so her small battalion can steal as many ships as possible.

-The plan fails as Kushana’s ship is rammed and destroyed by her brother’s armoured corvette.
+The plan fails.
+Kushana’s ship is rammed and destroyed by her brother’s armoured corvette.
 Kurotowa is gravely injured, and Kushana is brought before her brother where she is taunted and mocked.
 Realizing the direness of the situation, Kurotowa creates a distraction and forces Kushana’s brother to retreat and escape before the impending insect swarm.
 Stranded on the ground, Kushana flees on foot with her few remaining soldiers, carrying Kurotowa on her shoulders as she seeks refuge from the insects.
 She watches as a massive swarm descend upon her brother’s ship, destroying it in an instant.
 She stares, not quite believing that her revenge against him had been so quick and simple.

 Huddled in a trench as insects decimate the remaining Torumekian army, Kushana recalls back to her last day in Tolas, the Torumekian capital, before departing for the Periphery campaign and a final visit to her mother’s.
 The flashback reveals that her mother was driven mad by a poison intended for a teenage Kushana.
 Ever since that time, Kushana has waited for her chance to exact revenge on the members of the royal family responsible.
-As death in the form of giant insects approaches, she finds herself at peace, singing a lullaby to her men.
+As death in the form of giant insects approaches, she begins singing a lullaby to her men.

 Journeying south, Nausicaä chances upon small forested shrine in an oasis, discovering that it is still being worshipped.
 A telepathic child named Chikuku appears and leads her to a hidden cave full of blind old monks.
 They explain that this sanctuary was constructed long ago to preserve the ancient teachings deemed heretical by the current Dorok Holy emperor, including the ancient prophecy of the blue-clad one.
 The monks warn Nausicaä that the Daikaisho, a great boiling over of the toxic jungle, will happen soon to purify the land.
 They accept this inevitability, believing that the resulting suffering and death is but a trial for the rebirth of the world.
 Troubled by this confirmation, Nausicaä finds herself at odds with their philosophy; she refuses to do nothing about an impending apocalypse that will bring annihilation to so many.